-The Cyber Risk Opportunities (CRO) Managed Program (MP) consists of three phases conducted over 12 months and is refreshed annually.
-Phases 1 and 2 together constitute a Cyber Risk Assessment (CRA), which can be purchased separately.
-Customers who purchase a standalone CRA can upgrade to the full MP upon completion of the CRA by paying an incremental fee.
+The Cyber Risk Opportunities (CRO) CRBS+ consists of three phases conducted over 12 months and is refreshed annually.
+Phases 1 and 2 together constitute a Cyber Risk Business Strategy (CRBS), which can be purchased separately.
+Customers who purchase a standalone CRBS can include the third phase by upgrading to the full CRBS+ upon completion of the CRBS by paying an incremental fee.

 CRO produces the following deliverables: